Osphalt/VendUMD/README.md

 # VendUMD

-VendUMD Project for Software Engineering 2 Class at UM-Dearborn
+VendUMD Project for Software Engineering 2 Class (CIS376) at UM-Dearborn Application is deployed and viewable at https://vendumd.netlify.app

 ## Description